-The program is designed to attract and assist talented graduate students from across the country to further develop their talents, benefiting the people of West Virginia, the nation and the world.
+The program is designed to attract and assist talented students from across the country to further develop their talents, benefiting the people of West Virginia, the nation and the world.

 The program requires that the student must be pursuing a graduate degree in a field that focuses on research in energy and environmental sciences; nanotechnology and material science; biological, biotechnical and biomedical sciences; or biometrics, security, sensing, forensic sciences and related identification technologies.

 Allen is the first Ruby Fellow who will be conducting graduate research in the WVU School of Medicine.

 At a young age, Allen lost her father to pancreatic cancer.
 But this difficult challenge created groundwork for a strong, persevering personality.
 Overcoming this tragedy generated an increased interest in pursuing a career in the field of science, she said.

 “I was born and raised in southern West Virginia, and the people of this state are not just fellow citizens – they are also my family,” said Allen.

 By gaining hands-on experience through formal biomedical research training while expanding her learning experience as a West Virginia IDeA Network of Biomedical Research Excellence intern at WVU, Allen’s decision to apply to become a Ruby Fellow matched perfectly with her new concentration.

 “This wonderful state has played a part in making me the person I am today,” said Allen.
 “I hope to use all the opportunities God has blessed me with to give back to it in every way possible.”

 After completing her graduate studies, Allen plans to continue her work as a researcher with the goal of improving the health and well-being of individuals in the area of oncology.